chengo011/temp_interpolation/README.md

 2009–2016.
 It explicitly uses observations **before and after** a gap.
 The target variable is `T (degC)` and the temporal resolution is ten minutes.

-The implementation follows the [project instructions](docs/Anleitung.md).
-Program identifiers, docstrings and code comments are in English.
-This README and the results report are also in English.

 ## Results and Files

 The full experiment suite is complete: nine trained models,